morulus/press-any-key/README.md

 pressAnyKey(message, options)
 ```

-The message is a string that will be displayed in standard output, before it starts to listen for key pressing.
-Pass `null` if you'd like to use default message.
+The message is a string that will be displayed in the standard output before it starts to listen for key presses.
+Pass null if you'd like to use the default message.

 **Options:**